Joe Biden 2020 presidential campaign: Announcement

-On March 12, 2019, he told a gathering of his supporters he may need their energy "in a few weeks".
-Five days later, Biden accidentally revealed that he would be a candidate at a dinner in Dover, Delaware.
+On March 17, 2019, at a dinner in Dover, Delaware, Biden accidentally revealed that he would run for president in 2020.

 On April 19, 2019, The Atlantic reported that Biden planned to officially announce his campaign five days later via a video announcement, followed by a launch rally in Philadelphia, Pennsylvania, or Charlottesville, Virginia.
-Charlottesville was the subject of Biden's kick-off campaign video due to its white supremacist riot in 2017.
-In the days before his expected launch, several major Democratic donors received requests to donate to his campaign committee, to be named "Biden for President".
-Subsequent reports indicated that Biden's plans remained uncertain, with no known launch date, locations for campaign rallies, or permits for an event in Philadelphia; associates continued to plan a fundraiser on April 25 in Philadelphia hosted by Comcast executive vice president David L. Cohen, but it was unclear whether the fundraiser would be held as planned, though his associates had continued to solicit donations in the days leading up to his announcement.
-On April 23, it was reported that Biden would formally enter the race two days later, so as to avoid overshadowing a forum focusing on women of color held the day before.
-The campaign reserved the Teamsters Local 249 union hall in Pittsburgh for April 29.
+Subsequent reports indicated that Biden's plans remained uncertain, with no known launch date, locations for campaign rallies, or permits for an event in Philadelphia.
+On April 23, it was reported that Biden would formally enter the race two days later.

+On April 25, 2019, Biden released a video announcing his candidacy for president of the United States.
+Following a three-week tour, Biden held a campaign rally in Philadelphia on May 18, 2019.

 On May 22, the magazine Ebony reported that Biden had begun assembling his 2020 presidential campaign team, to be headquartered in Philadelphia.
 His team included campaign manager Greg Schultz and director of strategic communications Kamau Mandela Marshall, who both previously worked in the Obama administration, as well as other senior advisors from the Obama administration.
 Additionally, on May 31, the Biden campaign announced that Congressman Cedric Richmond would join the campaign as the national co-chairman.